soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

 * Keep up-to-date with Python updates 🔄: Stay informed about new Python releases, as they often include improvements to the garbage collector that can enhance your application's performance and memory management.

-By following these advanced user tips, you can optimize Python's garbage collection for your applications, ensuring efficient memory management and improved performance 🎉.
+Following these advanced user tips, you can optimize Python's garbage collection for your applications, ensuring efficient memory management and improved performance 🎉.